jasonwebb/Jar-of-Fireflies/README.md

 ---
-WARNING: This project is currently being updated.
-The board designs need to be physically prototyped, and the current firmware sketch is not guaranteed to work correctly with the latest board design.
-Use with caution!
+WARNING: This project is currently being prototyped!
+Ping me if you'd like to build one and want to know the current status.
 ---

 # Jar of Fireflies

 Mason jar outfitted with LEDs and a small microcontroller programmed to mimic the behavior of fireflies caught on a warm summer night.
-A gentle tap on the glass catches the attention of a piezo element, startling the lights and causing them to rapidly flash for a moment before returning to their blissful natural state.
+A gentle tap of a button catches the attention of a lights, startling them and causing them to rapidly flash for a moment before returning to their blissful natural state.

 An external sensor interface enables more complex interactions using both analog and digital sensors for properties like temperature, sound, light, distance/proximity, movement, tilt, biometrics, and much more.